What is Experiential Therapy and How is it Different?

 The logical info you learn from CBT gets stored in your pre-frontal cortex, the problem-solving, organizing and decision-making part of your brain.
 To access your pre-frontal cortex, your body and brain must be calm.

 But when our emotions get activated, especially with anxiety or fear, our brain activity is focused in our amygdala and brain stem.
-The pre-frontal cortex goes dark, making it hard to access all that nice, logical, reasonable information and those different things you’re supposed to do.
+The pre-frontal cortex goes dark, making it hard to access all that nice, logical, reasonable information and those different behaviors you’re supposed to do.

 Anyone who’s ever been in a fight with a partner, friend or family member has experienced the lights being out in the logical part of their brain.
 In that moment, we are dominated by our emotions.
 It’s like you never learned any of those skills at all.